xc0d312/ananlyzer-movie/README.md

 # ananlyzer-movie
-this  is a  analyzer movie of movies in pelispop
+this  is a  analyzermovie of movies in pelispop